rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 - Domain repositories (the interface, but not the implementation)
 - Domain event classes
 - Domain services
-- Other domain related classes
+- Other domain-related classes

 Together these classes decide on the business rules.
-Not having outside dependencies makes them really easy to unit test and the code really stable.
+Not having outside dependencies makes them easy to unit-test and improves the stability of the code.

 > While I earlier wrote not to use outside libraries in domain code.
 I sometimes use extremely stable libraries that
 > don't have outside dependencies themselves.
 An example of a library is [Assert](https://github.com/beberlei/assert).